In-Game-Collectables/IGC_UE4/README.md

 * Attach *BP_Capturer* to target Actor
 * Input your API_key into *BP_Capturer*
 * Adjust *Radius* to fit whole Actor
-* The Capturer will be centered on the Actor's pivot point
 * Read the [Best Practices](https://github.com/In-Game-Collectables/IGC_UE4#best-practices) section for the ideal set up
 ### Step 2: Capturing:
 * Use event *Capture* in *BP_Capturer*.
 This will export out all needed renders/files